isar/hive/docs/boxes.md

 # What are boxes?

 All data stored in Hive is organized in boxes.
 A box can be compared to a table in SQL but it does not have a structure and can contain anything.

 For a small app, a single box might be enough.

-For more advanced problems, boxes are a great way to categorize your data.
+For more advanced problems, boxes are a great way to organize your data.
 Boxes can also be encrypted to store sensitive data.

 ## Open Box